- How is Hodgkin disease treated?

 - Damage to the lungs, causing shortness of breath

-- Bone damage called aseptic necrosis (if damage is severe, the patient may need to have part of the affected bone and the joint replaced)
+- Bone damage called aseptic necrosis (if damage is severe, the patient might need to have part of the affected bone and the joint replaced)

 Graft-versus-host disease (GVHD): This is one of the most serious complications of allogeneic (donor) stem cell transplants.
 It occurs because the immune system of the patient is replaced by the donor’s immune system.
-The donor immune system then may “see” the patient’s own body tissues as foreign and may react against them.
+The donor immune system then may attack the patient’s own body tissues.

-On the positive side, the graft-versus-host disease also leads to graft-versus-lymphoma activity.
-Lymphoma cells remaining after the chemotherapy and radiation therapy are often killed by donor immune cells since the lymphoma cells are seen as foreign by the donor’s immune system as well.
-Mild graft-versus-host disease can be a good thing.
+On the positive side, the GVHD also leads to graft-versus-lymphoma activity.
+Lymphoma cells remaining after the chemo and radiation therapy are often killed by donor immune cells since the lymphoma cells are also seen as foreign by the donor’s immune system.
+Mild GVHD can be a good thing.